J28819/06WheaterApp/README.md

 ## Conclusion

-This was a great way to use all the knowledge aquired in the bootcamp, Thanks for the Instructor Stanley and Tutors that make this Bootcamp awesome. definitly I'll take another Bootcamp with GT after this one.
+ Thank you to all the GTBootcamp staff for all the support and teaching that makes this possible.

 ## License